|Nutritional Guidelines (per serving)|

 Start the bread machine.

-If you need to store the bread for longer, freeze the cooled loaf in a freezer bag.
-Label the bag with the date, contents, and a "use by" date three months in the future.
-When you want to use it, take it out of the freezer and allow it to thaw at room temperature for one hour.
+- For longer storage, you can freeze the bread.
+Place the cooled loaf in a storage bag in the freezer and label the bag with the date, contents, and a "use by" date three months in the future.
+Allow it to thaw at room temperature for an hour.

 Recipe Variation: Making Rolls